 The pictures would have been sent back to Maryland, if I had not listed both the shipping and receiving address as my home address.
 I'm very lucky that the damaged package was not one for which I had used my aunt's address as the shipping address.

 I sent a laptop computer to a customer and had FedEx to stop shipment of the item 10 days prior to the delivery date.
 The package was not returned back to the shipper (me) but deliver to the person not authorized to receive the package.
 Then, FedEx claim representative stated that they do not do stop shipments and this fellows name was ** who works in the claim department.
 The package had extra insurance placed on it to cover the lost, damage, wrongful delivery or etc. Now, they want to give me the big run around through different departments without paying for the claim.
 So, Fed Ex wants me to accept not getting my product back or insurance money from the claim to recover my loss.

 NEWBURGH, NEW YORK -- I had a bunch of textbook rentals to return.
 Every one was going UPS except for one.
-I received return labels, placed them on the boxes and was happy to find out that there were drop boxes right down the street from my office at 41 Dolson Ace Middletown, NY.
+I received return labels, placed them on the boxes and was happy to find out that there were drop boxes right down the street from my office at 41 Dolson Ave Middletown, NY.
 Dropped everything off and all of the UPS boxes arrived without a problem within days.
 I then looked at the FedEx and found out that FedEx boxes are for express only!

 I have the tracking number that was on it but since they don't scan when pick up ground in express there is no record of this package.
-Called customer servce and was told it should show up, the express guys take it back and the ground guys pick it up etc. Well it is over a week and a half and nothing!
+Called customer service and was told it should show up, the express guys take it back and the ground guys pick it up etc. Well it is over a week and a half and nothing!
 I went to the ground terminal and they sent me to the express terminal where a nice man (manager) looked for my package but could not find it.
 He also spoke to the driver of the route who said he gets 4-5 boxes per day in that box for ground.
 Maybe they should mark the box better?!
 Anyway, they didn't have it so I went back to ground and they were closed for the day.

 I am beginning to think that this FedEx driver just dumped my box somewhere.
 How else could it just vanish into thin air?
-It is clearly marked with the college bookstore as well as my return address (which one of the customer service reps on the phone said that the zip code for Pougkeepsie 12603 wasn't a valid zip code!!
+It is clearly marked with the college bookstore as well as my return address (which one of the customer service reps on the phone said that the zip code for Poughkeepsie 12603 wasn't a valid zip code!!
 That's scary).
 I just want my package and I will pay extra for their inconvenience - I will have to pay 130.00 to replace this book that I didn't even use - thanks Professor :( Is there anything I can do?

 KALAMAZOO, MICHIGAN -- The end of Dec 2008 I opened an account with FedEx since DHL was no longer making domestic pickups and deliveries.
 I had sent 2 almost new pieces of luggage with DHL and then had to send them back with FedEx.
 I went online to schedule the pickup for Jan 2nd and had much trouble in printing out the labels.
 I called FedEx and was told to call their technical support number.
 I must have been on the phone for at least an hour trying to set this up and having problems with the labels.

 When the driver got there Fri 1/2 he said he didn't have labels and he was the wrong person to pick them up.
 He called in and told them they needed to send a different truck over.
-About 1/2 hour later the driver, Tony, from Kalamazoo, MI came for the pickup.
+About 1/2 hour later the driver, **, from Kalamazoo, MI came for the pickup.
 He did not have the labels and said he would make them up when he got back to the FedEx office.

 When the shipment arrived at the destination the driver just left them sitting out in front of the house.
 No wonder he didn't let me know he was there as the 2 suitcases were damaged.
 They look like someone rolled them around in dirt, had white markings (like a white magic marker) all over them and the handle was broken on one.